oracle-livelabs/goldengate/gg-free/monitor/monitor.md

     ![Checkpoint page](./images/03-03-checkpoint.png " ")

 4. On the **Statistics** screen, view the Data Definition Language (DDL) and Table Statistics.
-You can organize the statistics based on total, daily, or hourly.
+You can organize the statistics based on total, daily, or hourly.  change to extract instead of replicat

     ![Statistics page](./images/03-04-statistics.png " ")